mftrhu/sws/README.md

 #### `tags`

 Handles the creation of tag pages for a wiki or blog, extracting tag information from the `%K` metadata field, listing pages in reverse chronological order (newer first).
-It also sets the `navprefix` to `..` while doing so.

 ## License